hanahmed05/power_outages/index.md

 The box plot displays the distribution of urban cluster population percentages across states.
 Key observations include:
 - **Skewness**: The distribution exhibits a left skew, indicating that most states have relatively low urban cluster population percentages, with fewer states exhibiting high values.
-- **Spread**: The plot reveals a moderate interquartile range (IQR), with a small number of outliers at the higher end, representing states with exceptionally high urban cluster population percentages.
+- **Spread**: The plot reveals a moderate interquartile range (IQR), with outliers at the higher end, representing states with exceptionally high urban cluster population percentages.
 - **Central Tendency**: The median value falls closer to the lower end of the range, further emphasizing that most states have low percentages of urban cluster populations.

 ### How does this relate to our question?